AlGoulas/puboracle/README.md

 `

 # Example
 The package comes with a Jupyter Notebook that shocases how *puboracle* can be used.
-The example in the notebook offers insights into articles that were published in the last 365 days.
+The example in the notebook offers insights into articles that were published in the last 30 days.
 Specifcially, the following key information is extracted and visualized:

 i.
 Geospatial information concerning the location (longitude and latitude) of the institutes or universitites where the published research took place.

 ii.
-The top 10 locations in the world where the most publications in the last years were produced.
+The top 10 locations in the world where the most publications in the last 30 days were produced.

+iii.
+Network of collaborations among the universitites and institutes where the published research took place.

 # Citation
 If you find any of the functions of this package useful, please do cite it as follows: